Zero-Inertia Limit: from Particle Swarm Optimization to Consensus Based Optimization: Introduction

 where $\TE(x):~\RR^d\to \RR$ is a given continuous cost function.

 One noble example of metaheuristics is the so-called Particle Swarm Optimization (PSO), which was initially introduced to model the intelligent collective behavior of complex biological systems such as flocks of birds or schools of fish \cite{kennedy1995particle,kennedy1997particle,shi1998modified}, and it is now widely recognized as an efficient method for tackling complex optimization problems \cite{poli2007particle,lin2008particle}.
+Certain convergence and stability analysis of PSO may be found, for instance, in \cite{bruned2018weak,van2010convergence,schmitt2015particle,poli2009mean} and readers would be referred to \cite{zhang2015comprehensive} for a review on the PSO method and its variants and applications.
 The PSO method solves optimization problem \eqref{optimization} by considering a group of candidate solutions, which are represented by particles.
 Then the algorithm moves those particles in the search space according to certain mathematical relationships on the particle position and velocity.
 Each particle is driven to its best known local location, which is updated once the particles find better positions.
-However the mathematical understanding of PSO is still in its infancy.
+However, the mathematical understanding of PSO is still in its infancy.
 Recently Grassi and Pareschi \cite{grassi2020particle} took a significant first step towards a mathematical theory for PSO based on a continuous description in the form of a system of stochastic differential equations:

 where the $\RR^d$-valued functions $X_t^{i,m} $ and $V_t^{i,m}$ denote the position and velocity of the $i$-th particle at time $t$, $m>0$ is the inertia weight, $\gamma=1-m\geq0$ is the friction coefficient, $\lambda>0$ is the acceleration coefficient, $\sigma>0$ is the diffusion coefficient, and $\{(B_t^i)_{t\geq0}\}_{i=1}^N$ are $N$ independent $d$-dimensional Brownian motions.
 We also use the notations for the diagonal matrix